 Gustave Flaubert’s novel, Madame Bovary, has often been considered an exemplary example of literary realism, a technique in literature that, in contrast to romantic texts, faithfully represents reality in a very literal fashion often creating long, seemingly boring passages within an otherwise engaging story.
 One such passage in Madame Bovary is the drawn-out description of Emma Bovary’s journey aboard the Hirondelle to visit her lover Leon (232-234).
-Describing everything from “the pale tints of…it’s [the pharmacists’] sign” to “lines of apple trees” aboard the journey, this passage seems overly concerned with the minutiae of the pedestrian, often deviating from Emma to dwell on, “women holding baskets” (232- 234).
-Nevertheless, the overemphasis on the ordinary within this passage serves to not only provide context for Emma’s journey, but also to undermine her perception of reality.
+Describing everything from “the pale tints of…its [the pharmacists’] sign” to “lines of apple trees” aboard the journey, this passage seems overly concerned with the minutiae of the pedestrian, often deviating from Emma to dwell on, “women holding baskets” (232- 234).
+Nevertheless, the overemphasis on the ordinary within this passage serves not only to provide context for Emma’s journey, but also to undermine her perception of reality.
 This passage serves as a moment in which literary realism reacts directly to a character’s perceptions.
-By shifting his style of imagery from realistic to romantic—style that is often exaggerated or fantastical—Flaubert undermines the notion of idealism in the form of dramatic irony by effectively entrapping his characters fantasies in the confines of literary realism.
+By shifting his style of imagery from realistic to romantic—a style that is often exaggerated or fantastical—Flaubert undermines the notion of idealism in the form of dramatic irony by effectively entrapping his characters fantasies in the confines of literary realism.

-The perceived insignificance of this passage is derived directly from Flaubert’s overemphasis on the ordinary and repetitious writing style, both of which are characteristics of literary realism.
+The perceived insignificance of this passage is derived directly from Flaubert’s emphasis on the ordinary and repetitious writing style, both of which are characteristics of literary realism.
 While this passage does focus mainly on Emma’s journey, it often deviates from Emma herself, discussing the lives of other characters plainly such as the clerks who, “were polishing the shop windows” or “Mere Lefrancois, who…was charging him [Hivert] with commissions” (232 - 234).
 In doing so it diverts the attention of the reader to seemingly insignificant characters, further drawing out the passage.
-Additionally, the passage purposefully uses sleep imagery in its descriptions, establishing Artemise as, “yawning” or Mere Lefrancois as, “putting her head in its nightcap” (232).
+Additionally, the passage uses sleep imagery in its descriptions, establishing Artemise as, “yawning” or Mere Lefrancois as, “putting her head in its nightcap” (232).
 By referring to “nightcaps” and “yawning” within the passage, Flaubert creates a very lethargic, drowsy tone that, while seemingly inconsequential, is associated with the slow, ordinary realities of a realistic lifestyle and literally lulls the readers to sleep.
 Nevertheless, many of these details, while contributing to the dry tone of the passage, also add to its realistic nature.

 Even when the passage does focus on Emma, it often does so in a repetitious tone, contributing significantly to both its perceived insignificance and literary realism.
 Often Emma can recall the journey so vividly, “she knew that after a pasture there came a signpost…an elm, a barn” (232).
 Not only does this indicate a repetitious cycle but the imagery used, “elm”, “barn”, “signpost” is indefinite and generic, demonstrating its insignificance (232).
 Another source of the perceived insignificance of the passage is Flaubert’s focus on repetitious action or habit.
 More specifically, to indicate repetitious action, Flaubert incorporates the imperfect tense within his text.
 By saying that, “The Hirondelle would set off at a gentle trot” instead of ‘The Hirondelle set of at a gentle trot’, Flaubert implies that the Hirondelle had made multiple instances of this journey (232).
 This focus on habit is another indicator of realism, since a real-life Emma Bovary would have also made a habit out of visiting Rouen.
 Ultimately, while this passage may seem to the casual reader drawn out and inconsequential due to its its repetitious time cycles and sharp attention to detail, it is these very elements that make it a prime example of literary realism.
-This literary realism will serve to contrast the romantic or overexaggerated imagery presented later in the passage.
+This literary realism will serve to contrast the romantic or exaggerated imagery presented later in the passage.